labhai/VCF-Anonymization/vcf_anonymizer/README.md

 `vcf_anonymizer.py` is a VCF anonymization script designed to reduce re-identification risk by anonymizing:
 - VCF header/metadata (common to all levels)
+- ALT (Alternate Allele): in each VCF variant record, `REF` is the reference allele and `ALT` lists one or more alternate alleles observed at that genomic position.
+In this repository, `ALT` is the main variant-level target in `high` mode.
   - ALT sequences via STR masking (high level)
   - rare variants via MAF-threshold-based ALT masking (high level)

 It processes all compressed VCF files in an input directory (`.vcf.gz`, `.vcf.bgz`) and writes anonymized outputs to an output directory.
 After writing each anonymized VCF, it also generates an index file using `pysam.tabix_index()`.